 The key to getting agar to set correctly is to make sure that it comes to a complete boil and that all of the agar has thoroughly dissolved into the water.
 After that, it should set up quickly and easily!

 Feel free to use any type of light colored wine you desire for this.
 Prosecco is an economical choice and provides a similar sweetness as using Champagne.
 This also works well using other types of berries, such as blueberries, cut strawberries, or blackberries.

 - 3 cups Champagne (or any sparkling wine), Prosecco, Rosé, Chardonnay, Sauvignon Blanc or your favorite white or light colored wine

 - 1 cup granulated sugar: beet or organic cane juice is best

 - 1 cup raspberries

-Transfer the glasses or mold/s into the refrigerator and allow to chill at least 2 hours, or until firm.
-I recommend a longer refrigerator resting time so that the mixture becomes properly chilled.
+- Transfer the glasses or mold/s into the refrigerator and allow to chill at least 2 hours, or until firm.
+We recommend a longer refrigerator resting time so that the mixture becomes properly chilled.
 Serve cold.
 Store any leftovers in an airtight container in the refrigerator up to 5 days.